arunsathiya/arunsathiya/README.md

 ## ✨ Experience

 - 📕 Product Ambassador at Automattic, for WordPress and WooCommerce.
-- 🔐 Contribute to the 1Password Shell Plugins project.
+- 🔐 Developer Intern at 1Password, worked on the 1Password Shell Plugins project and the 1Password CLI.
 - 🧑🏽‍💻 Contribute to the WordPress.com Calypso project.
 - 📈 Built Slack and Telegram chatbots on Cloudflare Workers, Fly.io, and GitHub Actions.

 ## 🔖 Coursework

 - 📚 Learning EC2/EMR, Hadoop, Redshift.
-- 💾 Familiar with Pythong and R programming for Data Gathering, cleansing and Data Analysis.
+- 💾 Familiar with Python and R programming for Data Gathering, cleansing and Data Analysis.
 - 🧩 Hands-on experience with Tableau and SPSS.

 ## 📫 Contact Me